Bhoos/smartbots-2023-starter-code/node/README.md

 ## How to submit docker image

 <br />

 ### Install docker

-You can install docker by following the instructions provided in the [Docker website](https://docs.docker.com/get-docker/).
+You can install docker by following the instructions provided on the [Docker website](https://docs.docker.com/get-docker/).

-You can also install it by running
+You can also install it by running it

 ```
 brew install --cask docker
 ```

-if you are using brew package manager.
+if you are using the brew package manager.

-You may need to provide previliged access to docker.
+You may need to provide privileged access to docker.

 <br />

 ### Build container image

-Open terminal in this directory, ie. `node` and run the following command
+Open the terminal in this directory, ie. `node` and run the following command

 ```
 docker build --platform x86_64 -t <TAG> .
 ```

 `<TAG>` is the name of your image.
 This builds the container image.
 The `platform` flag specifies that the architecture of the docker image will be `x86_64`, which is the recommended architecture.

 <br />